This award is closed for applications and will re-open in early 2020.

 For more information, contact firstname.lastname@example.org.

 Applicants must be Australian citizens or permanent residents.
-Applicants should also either be enrolled for a PhD and hold an APA or university scholarship, or be within 3 years of obtaining a PhD and hold a postdoctoral position at a recognised institution e.g. CSIRO or University.
+Applicants should also either be enrolled for a PhD and hold an Australian Post-Graduate Award (APA) or university scholarship or be within 3 years of obtaining a PhD and hold a postdoctoral position at a recognised institution e.g. CSIRO or University.

 The research must address ecological and conservation problems in Australian systems.
 Preference will be given to novel research which deals with empirical field-based data and ecological community processes with possible management implications rather than pure genetic or modelling research.

 The work should lead to publication in high quality ecological or conservation/management journals.
-Successful grant winners will be expected to present a 1 page progress report of their work to the Secretary after 6 months and a full report within 3 months of the termination of the grant.
+Successful grant winners will be expected to present a one page progress report of their work to the Secretary after six months and a full report within three months of the termination of the grant.
 Conference travel is not supported.

 Journal page charges up to a maximum of $2,000 may be supported.